akamai/esi-test-server-docker/README.md

 `docker run -p 8080:80 -p 8081:81 akamai-ets:latest --debug localhost`
 * This will enable ESI debugging for the sandbox origin (defaults to `localhost`).

+### Edgescape disabled for localhost
+`docker run -p 8080:80 -p 8081:81 akamai-ets:latest --geo localhost:off`
+* This will enable disable Edgescape for the sandbox origin (defaults to `localhost`).

 ### Remote origin with ESI Debugging enabled
-`docker run -d akamai-ets:latest --remote_origin yoursite.example.com:443 --debug yoursite.example.com`
+`docker run akamai-ets:latest --remote_origin yoursite.example.com:443 --debug yoursite.example.com`
 * This will enable ESI debugging for `yoursite.example.com`.

 ### Remote origin with GEO setting